-Restart Artifactory in order for the changes to be under affect.
+2] Restart Artifactory for the changes to take effect.

 ps -ef | grep artifactory

-Another way, is to run jconsole without PID (./jconsole) and on the JConsole GUI to choose the following from the Local Process list:
+Another way is to run JConsole without a PID (./jconsole).
+On the JConsole UI, choose the Artifactory process from the Local Process list: